 Early data on the utilization and impact of the Program Pathways Mapper is very promising.
 In the first 15 months after its launch, the Program Pathways Mapper served over 42,00 unique users.
-The average user spends over three minutes on the site and visits six pages.
+The average user spends over three minutes on the site and visits six pages (See "Clarifying the Path to Completion").
 These usage statistics and others, like the extremely low bounce rate, confirm that the Program Pathways Mapper is being used as intended to clarify and illuminate pathways to degree completion.
-(Citation?)